-Chapter 13 is reserved for individuals (and couples), as opposed to corporations and partnerships.
-Most individuals are eligible as they have received credit counseling, possess a regular income sufficient for living expenses, and their secured debts are less than $1,081,400, with unsecured debts less than $360,475.
+Chapter 13 is reserved for individuals and couples, as opposed to corporations and partnerships.
+You’re most likely eligible assuming you have received credit counseling and possess a regular income sufficient for your living expenses.
+Additionally, your secured debts must be less than $1,081,400 and your unsecured debts should be less than $360,475.
 If you had a bankruptcy petition that was dismissed with prejudice or for abuse in the last half year, you cannot file until the 180-day waiting period has expired.

 You and your lawyer will file all the necessary paperwork, such as the petition, a statement of financial affairs, the schedules, and your plan of reorganization.
 You will pay a number of fees and possibly meet with your creditors, but your attorney will handle most details.
 If you plan to file on your own, you should be aware that the failure rate is very high.
-Once submitted, your documents will then be reviewed by the chapter 13 trustee and creditors, after which you’ll begin your payment plan.
+In most cases, it’s highly recommended to hire a qualified bankruptcy attorney.
+Once your paperwork is submitted, your documents will then be reviewed by the Chapter 13 trustee and creditors.
+After that, you’ll begin your payment plan.

 - File all required tax returns before your creditor’s meeting